chilijung/react-native-image-page/README.md

 ## Props

-Most of the props in `react-native-image-carousel` is inherit from https://github.com/Canner/react-native-carousel-view
+Most of the props in `react-native-image-page` is inherit from https://github.com/Canner/react-native-carousel-view

 ```js
 type Props = {